RobertoAlessandri/STSA/README.md

 ## Source Codes

 All the codes are based on the theory explained by Godsin and Reiner in their papers and books of late 90's.
-TO DO PUTE REFERENCES AND THEN HYPERLINKS
+TO DO PUT REFERENCES AND THEN HYPERLINKS.
 (Also the audio files come from their site).
 TODO HYPERLINKS

 Here I'll talk about Python files, but the structure for the MatLab ones is the same.